newroco/mail2deck/README.md

 sudo vim config.php
 ```
 *You can refer to https://www.php.net/manual/en/function.imap-open.php for setting the value of MAIL_SERVER_FLAGS*
-#### Add a cronjob which will run mail2deck.
+#### Add a cronjob to run mail2deck.
 ```
 sudo crontab -u incoming -e
 ```
-Add the following line in the opened file:
+Add the following line in the opened file (in this example, it runs every 5 minutes):
 <code>*/5 * * * * /usr/bin/php /home/incoming/mail2deck/index.php >/dev/null 2>&1</code>

 ### Docker installation